Bridging Wright-Fisher and Moran models: Leading non-unit eigenvalue

-From \cref{eq:lambda_star_gen}, and the expression of $\lambda_*$ in \cref{eq:lambda2}, we obtain for our partial sampling model $\phi''(1)=2-\rho$.
-From the diffusion approximation applied to the partial sampling model, and assuming $s\ll 1$ while $Ns\gg 1$ and $N\gg 1$, the fixation probability of one individual can be written as
+From \cref{eq:lambda_star_gen}, and the expression of $\lambda_*$ in \cref{eq:lambda2}, we obtain for our partial update model $\phi''(1)=2-\rho$.
+From the diffusion approximation applied to the partial update model, and assuming $s\ll 1$ while $Ns\gg 1$ and $N\gg 1$, the fixation probability of one individual can be written as

 This is consistent with Haldane's expression of the fixation probability which reads $\phi_1=2s/\sigma^2$, where $\sigma^2$ is the variance of the offspring, and thus is equal to $\phi''(1)=2-\rho$.